prisms-center/CASMcode_bset/doc/usage/basis_function_specs.rst

     \end{bmatrix}.

-.. rubric:: Composition-centered site basis functions
+Composition-centered site basis functions
+"""""""""""""""""""""""""""""""""""""""""

 The composition-centered site basis functions give an expansion (with correlation values all equal to `0`) for the idealized random configuration with a particular composition on each sublattice.
-This can be specified with an array of dict, with the attributes:
+The formulation is described in the documentation for the function :func:`~casm.bset.cluster_functions.make_orthonormal_discrete_functions`.
+The sublattice compositions can be specified using an array of dict, with the attributes:

 - "composition": dict[str, float], Species the sublattice composition, using the the occupant names as keys (matching the prim occupants dictionary,